pip-services/pip-services-docs/content/en/node/couchbase/persistence/couchbase_persistence.md

 linkTitle: "CouchbasePersistence"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-couchbase-nodex"
 description: >
-    Abstract persistence component that stores data in Couchbase using Couchbase object relational mapping.
+    Abstract persistence component that stores data in a Couchbase database using Couchbase object relational mapping.
 ---

 **Implements:** [IReferenceable](../../../commons/refer/ireferenceable), [IUnreferenceable](../../../commons/refer/iunreferenceable), [IConfigurable](../../../commons/config/iconfigurable), [IOpenable](../../../commons/run/iopenable), [ICleanable](../../../commons/run/icleanable)

 ### Description
-The CouchbasePersistence class allows you to create abstract persistence components that store data in Couchbase using Couchbase object relational mapping.
+The CouchbasePersistence class allows you to create abstract persistence components that store data in a Couchbase database using Couchbase object relational mapping.

-**Important points*
+**Important points**

 - This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **this._collection** or **this._model** properties.
+- Specific CRUD operations over the data items must be implemented in child classes by accessing **this._collection** or **this._model** properties.

 #### Configuration parameters